 The town of Burlington has a Town Meeting-Selectperson form of municipal government.
 Historically this form of government has endured and served towns throughout Maine and has often been called the “purest” form of democracy.

 The key to this particular form of town government is the town meeting.
-In Burlington the town meeting is held annually on the last Monday in March.
+In Burlington the town meeting is held annually "typically" on the last Monday in March.
 All citizens are encouraged to attend the town meeting to vote and decide on important issues facing the town.
 Those issues are listed in the form of various articles on a warrant which also announces the time and place of the town meeting.
 At the meeting votes are taken on each article before the town.

 The town meeting serves as the legislative body of the local government in that it passes any laws needed for the governance of the town, ordinances, approval of budgetary items, and elects various town officers.